 The Rose Garden

-There’s more than just statues and memorials in Hyde Park.
 Most of the park consists of open grassy areas dotted with large trees.
-There are very few flowerbeds or shrubs, but an exception is the beautiful rose garden in the southeast corner of Hyde Park.
+There are very few flowerbeds or shrubs, but one exception is the beautiful rose garden in the southeast corner of Hyde Park.

 Joy of Life Fountain

-Another fountain in Hyde Park is the Joy of Life Fountain .
+The largest fountain in Hyde Park and arguably the most intriguing one is the Joy of Life Fountain .
 The fountain is decorated with bronze sculptures that float over a large circular basin.
 At the center are two adults, seemingly dancing and holding each other’s arms.
 Around them are four statues of children who seem to hover over the water.
 The fountain, a work of sculptor Thomas Bayliss Huxley-Jones, was created in 1963.
 It is sometimes also called the Four Winds Fountain.

 More sights in and around Hyde Park